semanticdata/mabuya/README.md

 ## Lighthouse Scores

 Aiming for perfect [Lighthouse](https://pagespeed.web.dev/) scores in all categories.
-See the latest [scores](https://pagespeed.web.dev/analysis/https-semanticdata-github-io-zola-tale/0jg8x3evtr?form_factor=mobile).

 ### Desktop